kylegwilliam/byu-cs324/lab-shell-pipeline/README.md

      `dup2()`), calling `close()` on only one of them will not close the file--only de-reference the file description entry.
 So leave open only the file descriptors that you need; it is safe to close all others.
-An illustration of what the final product should look like is shown below:
+An illustration of what a pipeline with two commands, as well as both input and output redirection is shown below:

      <img src="pipeline-2cmds.png" width="800">

+     Note that all file descriptors have been closed, except those that are in use.
 If your pipeline hangs, it is likely because some descriptors have accidentally been left open.
 Check, check, and check again.
    - Run the executable in the context of the child process using `execve()`.
  - In the parent process: